 There are many restaurants around the country that offer dishes featuring native animals.
 So, if you want a dining experience you won’t find anywhere else, you might want to locate one.

-We've heard that The Australian Heritage Hotel, which is about a 20-minute drive in your rental car from the Sydney airport, is a great place to get some real Australian grub.
+We’ve heard that The Australian Heritage Hotel, which is about a 20-minute drive in your Sydney International Airport car rental, is a great place to get some real Australian grub.
 Its restaurant serves kangaroo and emu in a variety of ways (as well as many other dishes that contain less exotic meats, if you prefer).

 Try the Pepper Kangaroo, a pizza that’s covered in capsicum, cranberries and, of course, kangaroo marinated in delicious native pepper.
 If you’re feeling extra daring, the Coat of Arms pizza is covered in both kangaroo and emu – bon appetit!